dragonflies and damselflies, with dennis paulson

 win the princeton guide to dragonflies

 I’LL PURCHASE TWO COPIES of Dennis Paulson’s dragonflies and damselflies field guides, part of the Princeton Field Guides series (matching them to the winners’ locations, whether East or West editions), to share with you.
+(Update: The giveaway ended; thanks to all for participating.)
 All you have to do to enter is answer this question:

 Do you know the names of any dragonflies or damselflies, and do they visit your garden?